- COVIDCert NI – Easy Read Privacy Information

 This includes protecting your data against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate means.

 The CCS app asks your permission to use the camera functionality on your phone to capture a ‘selfie photo’.
 The photo is stored on your phone only.
-It does this to allow it to be displayed on your phone alongside the domestic 2D bar code (sometimes called a QR code), to show on the phone screen display.
+It does this to allow it to be displayed on your phone, sometimes called a QR code, to show on the phone screen display.
 The app does not share your sensitive photo information with anyone, and it remains locked on the phone.
 Your photo is deleted when you uninstall the app.

 If you have an older android device, when you chose to download a PDF version of your certificate you may be asked for access to your device’s file storage to download your COVID Certificate Service PDF documents.
 Files that you choose to download will then be stored on your device.